db4rnR/aureuserp/.ai/guidelines/test-data-requirements.md

 # Test Data Requirements and Assumptions

-This document outlines the requirements and assumptions for test data in the AureusERP testing framework.
+This document outlines the requirements and assumptions for test data in the testing framework.
 Proper test data is crucial for effective testing, and understanding the assumptions made about test data helps ensure tests are reliable and maintainable.

 ## General Test Data Principles